Symplectic Hodge Theory on Lie Algebroids: Lefschetz Modules

 We know the first summand vanishes by the preceding lemma, and on the second we have that

-\end{proof} \begin{lemma} On $\Prim_i$, we have that $d \delta = (1-i) \dee \deebar$ \end{lemma} \begin{proof} Using the preceding lemmas we have
+\end{proof} \begin{lemma} On $\Prim_i$, we have that $d \delta = (1-i) \dee \deebar$. \end{lemma} \begin{proof} Using the preceding lemmas we have

-\end{proof} \begin{definition} We say that $v \in V$ is ``symphonic'' if $\dee v = \deebar v =0$ \end{definition} This was previously called ``primitive harmonic'' in the literature, see \cite{HoSym}, however to avoid the phrase ``harmonic primitive harmonic'' we introduce this terminology. \begin{lemma} $v \in V$ is harmonic if and only if each term of it's primitive decomposition is symphonic \end{lemma} \begin{proof} Let $v = v_i$ with $v_i = \sum_{k \geq 0} e^k w_{i-2k}$ for $w_{i-2k} \in \Prim_{i-2k}$.
-Then if each $w_{i-2k}$, since $d =\dee + e\deebar$ it's clear that $v$ is closed.
-Using the commutation relation given in Lemma \ref{e^kdelta}, we have
+\end{proof} \begin{definition} We say that $v \in V$ is ``symphonic'' if $\dee v = \deebar v =0$. \end{definition} \begin{remark} This was previously called ``primitive harmonic'' in the literature, see \cite{HoSym}, however to avoid the phrase ``harmonic primitive harmonic'' we introduce this terminology. \end{remark} \begin{lemma} $v \in V$ is harmonic if and only if each term of it's primitive decomposition is symphonic. \end{lemma} \begin{proof} Let $v = v_i$ with $v_i = \sum_{k \geq 0} e^k w_{i-2k}$ for $w_{i-2k} \in \Prim_{i-2k}$.
+Then if each $w_{i-2k}$ is symphonic, since $d =\dee + e\deebar$ it's clear that $v$ is closed.
+To see $v$ is coclosed, observe

-Now, suppose that $v =\sum_i v_i$ for $v_i \in V_i$ is harmonic. this occurs if and only if each $v_i$ is harmonic, which occurs if and only if the term in the primitive decomposition of each $v_i$ is harmonic, so it suffices to chow this for a primitive harmonic element.
+Now, suppose that $v =\sum_i v_i$ for $v_i \in V_i$ is harmonic.
+This occurs if and only if each $v_i$ is harmonic, which occurs if and only if the term in the primitive decomposition of each $v_i$ is harmonic, so it suffices to show this for a primitive harmonic element.
 Towards this, suppose $v \in \widehat{\Prim_i}$.
 Then

-So $v \in \ker(\deebar)$.
+so $v \in \ker(\deebar)$.
 Moreover we have

-Thus $v \in \ker( \dee)$ \end{proof} \begin{definition} Let $V \in \mathrm{Ob}(\mathscr{C}_n)$.
+thus $v \in \ker( \dee)$. \end{proof} \begin{definition} Let $V \in \mathrm{Ob}(\mathscr{C}_n)$.
 We say that $V$ satisfies the $\dee \deebar$-lemma if the following equalities hold

-\end{definition} \begin{lemma} The $d\delta$-lemma holds for $V \in \mathrm{Ob}(\mathscr{C}_n)$ if the $\dee\deebar$-lemma does \end{lemma} \begin{proof} It suffices to check this on each weight, so fix $v_i \in \widehat{V_i}$ and first suppose that $v_i \in \im d$ so that $v_i = dw_{i-1}$.
+\end{definition} \begin{lemma} The $d\delta$-lemma holds for $V \in \mathrm{Ob}(\mathscr{C}_n)$ if the $\dee\deebar$-lemma does. \end{lemma} \begin{proof} It suffices to check this on each weight, so fix $v_i \in \widehat{V_i}$ and first suppose that $v_i \in \im d$ so that $v_i = dw_{i-1}$.
 Then taking primitive decompositions of both we have

-Combining this with the fact that $v_i=dw_{i-1}$ we have
+Combining this with the fact that $v_i=dw_{i-1}$, we have

-Forcing $v_{i-2k} = dw_{i-1-2k} = \dee w_{i-1-2k}+e\deebar w_{i-1-2k}$ for all $k$.
+forcing $v_{i-2k} = dw_{i-1-2k} = \dee w_{i-1-2k}+e\deebar w_{i-1-2k}$ for all $k$.
 Since $v_i$ is harmonic, each $v_{i-2k}$ is symphonic, so we must have that $\dee w_{i-1-2k} \in \im \dee \cap \ker \deebar$ and $\deebar w_{i-1-2k} \in \im \deebar \cap \ker \dee$.
 By the $\dee \deebar$-lemma then we must have that there are $\gamma_{i-2k}, \rho_{i-2-2k} \in \im(\dee \deebar)$ (possibly zero) such that